lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 Fragmentation support in LPWAN is mandatory when the underlying LPWAN technology is not capable of fulfilling the IPv6 MTU requirement.
 Fragmentation is used if, after SCHC header compression, the size of the resulting IPv6 packet is larger than the L2 data unit maximum payload.
 Fragmentation is also used if SCHC header compression has not been able to compress an IPv6 packet that is larger than the L2 data unit maximum payload.
-In LPWAN technologies the L2 data unit size typically varies from tens to hundreds of bytes.
+In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
 If the entire IPv6 datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent unfragmented.
 If the datagram does not fit within a single L2 data unit,